dylanfisher/forest/README.md

 Menus

+- [ ] refactor menus to use nested rails forms rather than serialized json
 - [ ] create pattern for linking to other record types in navigation menus
 - [x] ability to remove menu items